 RTC Real Time Clock Module

 WiFi WiFi module

 SV3 CONN_RTC

-You should connect the RTC module or the WiFi module, but not both.
+Normally you will receive either the RTC time provider or the WiFi module.
 The pin out is the same for both.
+You can connect either the RTC or the WiFi module, or both.